ialoko/Bookathon/README.md

  ## Installation
  Coming soon!

  Currently working on user authentification for this app.
 Once that is sorted out, I will deploy the app.
-Currently exploring using Kubernets or Render Deployment.
+Currently exploring using Kubernetes or Render Deployment.

  ## Usage
  Search for book to read on Project Gutenberg.